-After receiving the application the court shall issue notice to the public prosecutor or the complainant of the case as the case may be and to the accused to appear on date fixed for the case.
+After receiving the application, the court shall issue a notice to the public prosecutor or the complainant of the case, as the case may be, and to the accused to appear on the date fixed for the case.

-When the PP (public prosecutor) or the complainant of the case and the accused appears on the date fixed, the court will examine the accused in camera.
+When the Public Prosecutor (PP) or the complainant of the case and the accused appear on the date fixed, the court will examine the accused in camera.

-1. Offence where punishment is not more than 7 years.
+1. An offence where punishment is not more than 7 years.

-2. The offence which are not against the women and children.
+2. Offences which are not against the women and children.

 3. The offence which does not affect the socio-economic condition of the country.

-The central government has determined the offences which are affecting the socio economic condition of country-
+The central government has determined the offences which affect the socio-economic condition of country.
+They are-

-4. No plea bargaining is allowed in case of habitual offender.
+Note: No plea bargaining is allowed in the case of a habitual offender.

 THE MUTUAL SATISFACTORY DISPOSITION

-According to section 265C, in working out a mutually satisfactory disposition, the court shall follow the following procedure.
+According to section 265C of CrPC, in working out a mutually satisfactory disposition, the court shall follow the following procedure.

-When a case is instituted on a police report, the court shall issue notice to the public prosecutor, the P.O/I.O (police officer/investigating officer) who has investigated the case, the accused and the victim of the case to participate in the meeting to work our a satisfactory disposition of the case.
+When a case is instituted on a police report, the court shall issue a notice to the Public Prosecutor, the Police Officer/Investigating Officer who has investigated the case, the accused, and the victim of the case to participate in the meeting to work out a satisfactory disposition of the case.

-Proviso of this section says that if accused desires then he may participate in such meeting with his pleader.
+The proviso of this section says that if the accused desires, then he may participate in such a meeting with his pleader.

-According to section 265D where in a meeting under section 265C a satisfactory disposition of the case has been worked out, the court shall prepare a report of such disposition which shall be signed by the presiding officer of the court and all other person who participated in the meeting.
+According to section 265D of CrPC, wherein a meeting under section 265C, a satisfactory disposition of the case, has been worked out, the court shall prepare a report of such disposition which shall be signed by the presiding officer of the court and all other people who participated in the meeting.

 If no such disposition has been worked out, the court shall record such observation and proceed further according to the provisions of this court.

-According to section 265E where a satisfactory disposition of the case has been worked out under section 265D, the court shall dispose off the case in the following manner-
+According to section 265E of CrPC where a satisfactory disposition of the case has been worked out under section 265D, the court shall dispose of the case in the following manner-

 1. The court shall award the compensation to the victim according to the disposition and hear the parties on the quantum of punishment, if possible, then the benefit will be given to the accused under the provisions of probation of Offender’s Act, 1958.

-According to section 265F, the court will deliver its judgement in the open court and the same shall be signed by the presiding officer of the court.
+According to section 265F of CrPC, the court will deliver its judgement in the open court, and the presiding officer of the court shall sign the same.

-The judgement delivered by the court under section 265G shall be final and there is no provision for appeal but there are tow exceptions to this rule-
+Section 265G of CrPC talks about finality of the judgement.
+The judgement delivered by the court under section 265G shall be final, and there is no provision for appeal, but there are two exceptions to this rule-

-For the purpose of discharging its functions under this chapter, the court which is allowing the plea bargaining must have the powers in respect of bail, trial of offences and other matters relating to the disposal of a case.
+Section 265H of Criminal Procedure Code mentions power of the court in plea bargaining.
+For the purpose of discharging its functions under this chapter, the court, which is allowing the plea bargaining must have the powers in respect of bail, trial of offences and other matters relating to the disposal of a case.

-The statement or facts given by an accused in an application for plea bargaining shall not be used for any other purpose except for the purpose of this chapter.
+Section 265K of CrPC talks about ‘Statement of accused not to be used.’
+The statements or facts stated by an accused in an application for plea bargaining filed under section 265B shall not be used for any other purpose except for the purpose of this Chapter – Chapter XXIA of CrPC.